Omegapoint/offsec-password-cracking-workshop/README.md

 Crack as many hashes as possible

 The cracked passwords will be stored in `hashcat.potfile`

+MacOS: `/opt/homebrew/Cellar/hashcat/6.2.6_1/share/hashcat/hashcat.potfile`

 Good luck!